 We want the Council's finances to be as clear and open as possible.
 We also believe it is important to explain our budgeting processes in a clear and accessible format.
 We account to you for the ways in which we spend your money.

 The Council's external auditors provide an annual audit letter which sets out the findings from their work on the Statement of Accounts and related matters.
-The latest version can be found via the following links:
+The final 2017/18 annual audit letter can be found via the following link:

 Previous statements of accounts: